“I knew my experiences weren't normal... more importantly I knew I wasn’t alone.”– Tim

 How much is narcolepsy interfering with your daily activities or enjoyment of life?

 Take this assessment a few times each year before visiting with your healthcare provider.
-Print or email your results and share them with your healthcare team to help you have informed discussions about your management plan.
+Print or email your results and share them with your healthcare team to help you have informed discussions about your treatment plan.

 Assess your symptoms »